matt-tibbett/vatCalc/README.md

 # vatCalc
-Calculator to easily add or remove VAT. branch-edit
+Vue.js 2 Calculator to easily add or remove VAT.